-A Ragdoll Munchkin cat is a crossbreed between a Ragdoll cat – one of the larger breeds of cat – and the Munchkin, which (as you can probably guess from the name) is one of the smallest breeds of cat.
+A Ragdoll Munchkin cat is a crossbreed between a Ragdoll cat – one of the larger breeds of cat – and the Munchkin, which (as you can probably guess from the name) is one of the smallest breeds of cat mixes.

 Munchkin cats are already quite a scarce and controversial breed, and so cross-bred Ragdoll Munchkins are certainly not common.
 But the combination of traits makes them quite a popular choice for some cat owners.
-Want to learn more about this hybrid?
+Want to learn more about these hybrid cats?
 Let’s take a look.

 ⚠️ DISCLAIMER: As Dawn of Bluebonnet Munchkins, a Munchkin breeder, told me, “I don’t agree with the crossing of Munchkins to so many other breeds, also let it be known that Munchkins can come in all colors, and I’ve had Ragdoll coloration show up on my purebred Munchkins…as of breed does carry points.
 Crossing 2 breeds isn’t always best for either breed cause then you are also crossing genetic health problems.”

 Another breeder told that Munchkins can come marked like Ragdolls since Munchkins come in all colors.
 Munchkins, bred to standard, do not come with any other mutations including ears or coats other than straight.

 Munchkins are a breed of cat that is known for its very short legs.
 They still have a long body, but they are overall short cats that despite their unusual proportions is still a very active and social cat.

 The Munchkin breed is a controversial one – it has been recognized by TICA since 1994, but other organizations such as the Cat Fanciers Association are yet to accept these cats due to the controversy around the breed’s short legs.